The History of Union Station

 A rehabilitation designed by White & Borgognoni Architects that began in 205 returned the station to its turn-of-the-century appearance.
 Union Station is listed in the National Register of Historic Places.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 27, 2011, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 326 times since then.
+It was originally submitted on October 27, 2011, by Bill Pfingsten of Bel Air, Maryland.
+This page has been viewed 364 times since then and 3 times this year.
 Photos: 1, 2, 3. submitted on October 27, 2011, by Bill Pfingsten of Bel Air, Maryland.